 Financial Double Whammy

 As if the health issue weren’t enough, three weeks without pay created a financial double whammy.
-They had come back from the east coast with a couple of poor-paying loads under their belt, so their financial situation going into the month-long lockdown was precarious at best.
+Chris and Chanté had come back from the East Coast with a couple of poor-paying loads under their belt, so their financial situation going into the month-long lockdown was precarious at best.
 They made arrangements with the utility companies to skip a payment.
 Their carrier, Barlow Trucklines of Faucett, Missouri, cut them some slack on their truck payments, but their landlord wasn't so charitable.
-They had to seek assistance from the St. Christopher's Fund to make their rent.
+They had to seek assistance from the St. Christopher Truckers Relief Fund to make their rent.

 They looked into the federal paycheck protection program but got nowhere with that.